 I figured with a large city near by, there was probably some sort of tourism industry and there was probably some way to go visit the park.
 I rolled the bones and drove up to Mildura not knowing what to expect.

-Prior to this point on my trip I had been to rainforests, coral reefs, glaciers, fiords, tropical islands, mountains, mega cities, small towns, volcanoes and cedar forests.
+Prior to this point on my trip I had been to rainforests, coral reefs, glaciers, fiords, tropical islands, mountains, mega cities, cedar forests.
 I had not however, been to a desert.
 If nothing else, going to Mungo would give me that opportunity.

 Going on a guided day tour was really the smart decision.
 Driving my rental car down an unpaved Australian road with little traffic in 105F (40C) weather was probably not a good idea.
 Our guide Graham was an Aboriginal native to the area who had been working in and around Mungo in different capacities all his life.
 He’s worked as a guide, with the park, and on archeological excavations.
 I also picked to go on the sunset tour because it would be cooler, I could sleep in later, and the photos would be better with the setting sun.

 Mungo is the site of the dried up bed of Lake Mungo.
 Once you are there it is very obvious that it is a dried up lake.
 The basin is very flat and you could easily see where the old shore was.
 The lake dried up with the end of the last ice age and all around the lake, you can see skeletal remains of humans and animals.
 It is the human remains which is why the area was chosen as a World Heritage site.
 Mungo is the location of the oldest known remains of modern Homo Sapiens on Earth, dating back 40,000 to 60,000 years.